 Growing up in Somerville, Blake Evitt was always familiar with Gentle Giant’s famous purple trucks.
-It wasn’t until he was home for a Christmas break in college that he applied to start working at the Giant.
+It wasn’t until he was home for a Christmas break in college that he applied to start working at the Boston moving company.

 “I thought it would be a good way to stay fit for the upcoming cross-country season and a way to supplement my summer training” he said.

 Evitt was intrigued that Gentle Giant was very different from traditional jobs his classmates were applying for.
 “The idea of running stairs all day, seeing beautiful houses around the city, and being part of a company with a great vibe was very appealing to me” he recalled.

 Before long, Blake was immersed in Gentle Giant’s company culture.
 “I got to know Boston in a way that I never expected” he said.
 “It still feels really good when I walk down the street and spot a house that I helped to move.
 It was cool to see how other people lived and help them transition to new living arrangements, as smoothly as possible.”

 On the job, Gentle Giant expects a lot from employees, mentally and physically.
 An athletic background can help assimilate new hires to the demands that moving entails.
 Blake was no exception; he was a lifelong runner and ran Division I cross-country and track during his four years at Davidson.